NEOCompToronto/NEOCompetition/GPOW.md

 From 3.1 we can see SSK can provide good protection from the parites other than $c$ and $p$.
 But the question is: Is it possible to even protect the privacy from $p$?
 The answer is yes if the author of the service have a good design to split $\vec{r}$ into subsets, create a set of service instances, and none of the providers can see the whole picture.

-### 3.3 Required service duration
+### 3.3 Service endurance

-Many services requires the providers to keep serving for a particular long time. e.g. $c$ wants to rent $p$'s storage to hold his video for one month.
+Many services requires the providers to keep serving for a particular long time. e.g. $c$ wants to rent $p$'s storage to hold his video for one whole month.

+In this case, by defining extra parameter in $E_S$, we can have bookkeepers to

+1. Verify $M_{resolve}$ whenever need to